top of page

 Safety and Security Concerns

-Drivers also face heightened safety issues:
+Drivers are also faced with heightened safety issues, including:

-• Fatigue-related risks due to long hauls
+• Fatigue-related risks from long hauls

 • Insufficient rest areas